brodycj/cordova-sqleet2020-evplus-build-free/README.md

 ## WARNINGS

+- IMPORTANT EXPORT REQUIREMENTS ref: <https://github.com/brodybits/ask-me-anything/issues/20>
+- SQLeet as of December 2020 is missing some updates from SQLite with defense against SQL injection attacks.
+It is important to never execute SQL statements based on anything from the internet.
+Data from the internet should be put into parameters using `?` placeholders instead.
 - **Multiple SQLite corruption problem** - see section below & [`xpbrew/cordova-sqlite-storage#626`](https://github.com/xpbrew/cordova-sqlite-storage/issues/626)
 - **Breaking changes coming soon** - see section nearby & see [`xpbrew/cordova-sqlite-storage#922`](https://github.com/xpbrew/cordova-sqlite-storage/issues/922)